-Dear Mr. Bevan-Baker:
+Dear Ms. Cameron:

-Numerous UPEI FA members and supporters have told us that they welcomed the comments aired on CBC March 22nd from all four party leaders, including yourself, highlighting the need to respect the collective bargaining process in achieving a fair deal for our members and emphatically ruling out any prospect of back-to-work legislation.
-Particular appreciation has been expressed for your comment that the best avenue for resolving the outstanding issues is at the negotiating table: as you're aware, a return to negotiations is what the Faculty Association has been requesting for almost a month.
-And, of course, the presence of yourself and your candidates on the picket lines and at our rallies has been a great boost for us all!
+Numerous UPEI FA members and supporters have told us that they welcomed the comments aired on CBC March 22nd from all four party leaders, including yourself, highlighting the need to respect the collective bargaining process in achieving a fair deal for our members.
+Particular appreciation has been expressed for your comment that the best avenue for resolving the outstanding issues is at the negotiating table.
+As you're aware, a return to negotiations is what the Faculty Association has been requesting for almost a month.